 There are more than 300,000 quad bikes in use around Australia.
-Especially on farming properties they are an important and popular piece of equipment.
+They are an important and popular piece of equipment, especially on farming properties.

-Unfortunately, quad bikes are the leading cause of death on Australian farming properties, with 15 to 20 fatalities every year and a further 1,400 serious injuries.
-Young people aged between 10 and 24 years have a much higher risk of injury.
+Unfortunately, quad bikes are the leading cause of death on Australian farming properties, with an average of 15 fatalities every year and a further 1,400 serious injuries.
+Young people aged between 10 and 24 years have a much higher risk of injury and adults aged 60 years and over have a much higher risk of being fatally injured.

-In South Australia, there have been more than 100 workers' compensation claims for injuries sustained on quad bikes in the past 10 years.
+In South Australia, there have been more than 100 work injury claims for injuries sustained on quad bikes in the past 10 years.

-The majority of quad bike injuries are from rollovers, even at slow speed, trapping or crushing the rider underneath.
-The most common cause of death is due to entrapment and inability to breathe under the weight of an overturned bike.
+Over half of all quad bike related fatalities were the result of rollovers.
+Even at slow speed, a quad bike can roll over and trap or crush the rider underneath resulting in the inability to breathe under the weight of the bike.
 An adult sized quad bike can weigh up to 400 kg.

 Other contributing factors include: